Distribution Free Uncertainty for the Minimum Norm Solution of Over-parameterized Linear Regression: Conclusion

 \section{Conclusion}

+We derived an analytical upper bound of the pNML regret which is associated with the prediction uncertainty for over-parameterized linear regression.
+The pNML prediction equals the MN solution thus the derived regret can be used to quantify the prediction uncertainty of the MN solution.
+The derived result holds for a wide range of scenarios as we considered the individual setting where there is no assumption of a probabilistic relationship between the training and test.

-In this paper, we provided an analytical upper bound of the pNML learnability measure for the over-parameterized linear regression hypothesis set.
-Analyzing the pNML regret we can observe the ``learnable space'' for this problem.
-Specifically, if a test sample lies in the subspace spanned by the eigenvectors associated with large eigenvalues of the training set correlation matrix then the learner can generalize well, even in the over-parameterized case where the regression dimension is larger than the training set size.
-Finally, we provided simulations of the pNML for real trigonometric polynomial interpolation and the UCI sets and showed that the pNML regret can be used as a confidence measure and can predict the test error double-decent phenomenon.
+Analyzing the pNML regret we can observe that if a test sample lies in the subspace spanned by the eigenvectors associated with large eigenvalues of the training data correlation matrix then over-parameterized linear regression generalizes well.
+Finally, we provided simulations of the pNML for real trigonometric polynomial interpolation.
+We showed that the pNML regret can be used as a confidence measure and can is correlated with the test error double-decent phenomenon for 9 sets from the UCI repository.